subhamk/mywebsite/content/home/teaching.md

 I am teaching the following courses to postgraduate students in 2018-19:

-**Spring term:**

-- ECM171: Development Economics
+- Development Economics (ECM171)
+- Microfinance (IDM075)
-- IDM063: Macroeconomics for Developing Countries
+- Macroeconomics for Developing Countries (IDM063)
-- IDM070: Microeconomics for Developing Countries
+- Microeconomics for Developing Countries (IDM070)

-**Autumn term:**

-- IDM075: Microfinance